flo338/optimization-algos/README.md

-To setup your environment run `bash setup.sh` from the base directory.
+To setup your environment run `source setup.sh` from the base directory.
 Afterwards you only need to activate the virtual environment via `source venv/bin/activate`.

 # Contents